-- A. Have fulfilled all of the course and credit-hour requirements of the degree curriculum with a minimum of 25 percent (25%) of the credits acquired at the College awarding the degree; - Have been certified for graduation by the appropriate college official; - Have earned a grade point average of at least 2.0 in all studies attempted that are applicable toward graduation in his/her curriculum; - D. Have filed an application for graduation with the Coordinator of Admissions & Records in the Division of Enrollment Management and Student Services which may be waived in the case of the General Education Certificate/Uniform Certificate of General Studies (UCGS): - E. Have resolved all financial obligations to the College and returned all library and college materials.
+- Have earned a grade point average of at least 2.0 in all studies attempted that are applicable toward graduation in his/her curriculum; - D. Have filed an application for graduation with through their MyVHCC>SIS account.
+Students should watch for an email each semester containing graduation information. - E. Have resolved all financial obligations to the College and returned all library and college materials.